 College of Education

-Gloria Boutte is the founder of the statewide Center of Excellence for the Education and Equity of African American Students (CEEEAAS).
-She has presented her work and/or served as a visiting scholar internationally in every continent except Antartica—e.g., Cameroon, Colombia, China, Sierra Leone, Ghana, London, Zambia, Botswana, South Africa, Australia, South America, Jamaica, Mexico, New Zealand, Nigeria, and Canada.
+Boutte is the founder of the Center of Excellence for the Education and Equity of African American Students (CEEEAAS).
+She has presented her work and/or served as a visiting scholar internationally in every continent except Antartica—e.g., Cameroon, Colombia, China, Sierra Leone, Ghana, England, Zambia, Botswana, South Africa, Australia, Guyana, Jamaica, Mexico, New Zealand, Nigeria, and Canada.
 In 2017, Boutte and George Johnson created a curriculum, Drs.
 Diaspora, which teaches about African and African American history and culture.

 Ph.D. in Educational Research at the University of South Carolina

 Culturally relevant pedagogy; culturally and linguistically diverse students; African American students; African American language and biliteracy; culturally relevant curriculum; equity methodologies; African Diaspora Literacy

 Johnson, L., Boutte, G. S., Greene, G., & Smith, D. (2018).
 African Diaspora Literacy: The heart of transformation in K-12 schools and teacher

 Boutte, G. S. (2016).
 Educating African American students: And how are the children?
 Routledge.
 New York, NY.